 A full-time student must carry at least twelve (12) hours each semester.
 No student will be allowed to carry more than a normal load of seventeen (17) hours during his first semester without special permission from the Academic Dean.

 The maximum number of hours any student may carry is twenty-one (21) semester hours, and only if he has an “A” average for the previous semester.
 For a student with a “B” average for the previous semester, eighteen (18) hours is the maximum.

-Under no circumstances will Southeastern be obligated to accept transfer credits from other institutions unless those subjects qualify the student for the course of study offered by this institution.
-Also, transferred credits will not be accepted for graduation requirements unless they are satisfactory substitutes for subjects listed as requirements in the catalog.
+In no case will Southeastern be obligated to accept transfer credits from other institutions unless those subjects qualify the student for the course of study offered by this institution, nor will transferred credits be accepted for graduation requirements unless they are satisfactory substitutes for subjects listed as requirements in this catalog.

-Credits from all institutions accredited by a CHEA or a U. S. Department of Education recognized agency will be received at face value, but all work accepted from these institution must comply with Southeastern Baptist College’s satisfactory academic progress policy and procedures.
+Credit from all institutions accredited by a CHEA and/or U. S. Department of Education recognized agency will be received at face value, but all work accepted from that institution must comply with Southeastern Baptist College’s satisfactory academic progress policy and procedures.

 Transcripts of Credits at Southeastern

 Transcripts are kept on all credits earned at Southeastern.
 For each semester hour credit given, the student must meet class 50 minutes per week for at least 15 weeks or the equivalent.

 The office of the registrar will issue a transcript of credits for any student applying for admission to another college or applying for employment, unless the student’s financial accounts are in arrears, or he has an unsatisfactory Student Ministries or chapel attendance record.
 Transcripts provided free of charge.